camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/configuration.md

 description: "Let's analyze how to configure Zeebe."
 ---

-Zeebe can be configured through the following:
+Zeebe can be configured using environment variables, configuration parameters, or a combination of both.
+When configuring your Zeebe setup, keep in mind the following:

-- Configuration files
-- Environment variables
-- A mix of both

-If both configuration files and environment variables are present, environment variables overwrite settings in configuration files.
+- If both configuration files and environment variables are present, environment variables overwrite settings in configuration files.

-To make small changes to the configuration, we recommend using environment variables.

-To make big changes to the configuration, we recommend using a configuration file.

-The configuration is applied during startup of Zeebe.
-It is not possible to change the configuration at runtime.
+- The existing configuration is applied at startup, and changes made to the configuration will not be applied at runtime.

+For more information on Self-Managed configuration options, see [configuring components](/self-managed/operational-guides/application-configs.md).

-## Default configuration
+## Configuration options

 The default configuration is located in `config/application.yaml`.
 This configuration contains the most common configuration settings for a standalone broker.
 It also lists the corresponding environment variable for each setting.